pkgconf/pkgconf/doc/libpkgconf-dependency.rst

    :param pkgconf_list_t* list: The dependency list to add a dependency node to.
    :param pkgconf_dependency_t* tail: The dependency node to add to the tail of the dependency list.
    :return: nothing

+.. c:function:: void pkgconf_dependency_free_one(pkgconf_dependency_t *dep)

+   Frees a dependency node.

+   :param pkgconf_dependency_t* dep: The dependency node to free.
+   :return: nothing

+.. c:function:: pkgconf_dependency_t *pkgconf_dependency_ref(pkgconf_client_t *owner, pkgconf_dependency_t *dep)

+   Increases a dependency node's refcount.

+   :param pkgconf_client_t* owner: The client object which owns the memory of this dependency node.
+   :param pkgconf_dependency_t* dep: The dependency to increase the refcount of.
+   :return: the dependency node on success, else NULL

+.. c:function:: void pkgconf_dependency_unref(pkgconf_client_t *owner, pkgconf_dependency_t *dep)

+   Decreases a dependency node's refcount and frees it if necessary.

+   :param pkgconf_client_t* owner: The client object which owns the memory of this dependency node.
+   :param pkgconf_dependency_t* dep: The dependency to decrease the refcount of.
+   :return: nothing

 .. c:function:: void pkgconf_dependency_free(pkgconf_list_t *list)